Personnel Records Retention Guidelines

-- Departmental personnel files of all terminated or retired employees (faculty, exempt, non-exempt staff and hourly) should be sent to the Records Management Office (413 Academy Street, Room 250) as soon as practical following termination of the employee.
+- Departmental personnel files of all terminated or retired employees (faculty, exempt, non-exempt staff, and hourly) should be sent to HR Systems (413 Academy Street, Room 250) within six months following termination of the employee.

-- The Records Management Office will retain the files for a period of two years after which time they will be transmitted to Archives.
+- HR Systems will retain the files for a period of two years after which time they will be transmitted to Archives.